Wesley26/wd-react-portfolio/README.md

 ## Important Instructions

 - When installing for the first time, run `npm install`.
-- For Tailwind CSS dependency, make sure to run `npm run build:css` if you do not see tailwind.css.
-Tailwind.css file is ignored.
-This command will automatically run every time you use `npm start`.
+- For Tailwind CSS dependency using CRACO runtime manager - `npm start` will run on start the `npm update` command.
+The Poststart following will run `craco start`.
 - `npm update` runs automatically every time you use `npm start`.
 - `npm run build` will write to the build folder.
-Only use when deploying on server.
+Both `npm update` and `craco build` Only use when deploying on server.
 - Check React documentation if needed for more information [Here](https://github.com/facebook/create-react-app).